rafibayer/rafibayer.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Rafi.
 I am a Software Engineer with the Microsoft Azure Networking team.
 I work primarily on the performance and scalability of the networking control plane, reducing resource deployment times and increasing reliability for our customers.
-Prior to joining Microsoft, I graduated with a degree in Informatics from the University of Washington ('sko dawgs).
+Prior to joining Microsoft, I graduated with a degree in Informatics from the University of Washington (go dawgs).

 This site is my personal blog, I mostly plan on covering side projects of mine in greater detail.